deborapr/mito-nuclear-speciation/README.md

    - count-mut.f90
    _counts the number of mutations in the nuclear and mitochondrial DNA's_

 The plots of the manuscript were based on an ensemble of 50 runs for each value of mito-nuclear selection strenght.
-The data analysis made Python notebooks are contained in the files:
+The data analysis made in Jupyter notebooks (Python) are contained in the files:

    - sp_hyb_ext_rates.ipynb
    _calculation of the rates of diversification (Fig. 2)_